-Maintenance of Certification, (MOC)
+Maintenance of Certification (MOC)

 The maintenance of certification (MOC) process, as initiated by the American Board of Medical Specialties and the American Board of Radiology is designed to facilitate and document the professional development of each participating radiologist.
 Radiologists with time-limited certificates are automatically enrolled in the process.
 The ABR encourages those with lifetime certificates to participate as well.

-- Professional standing;
+- Part 1: Professional Standing

 The ARRS offers a broad array of CME Programs and self-assessment modules (SAMs) and has PQI templates available to assist radiologists in meeting their MOC needs.
 Additional programs are added throughout the year.

 Frequently Asked Questions